 You may find that some of these common characteristics of multiversatile people resonate for you:

-fast, associative thinker always searching for the bigger picture
+- are fast, associative thinkers who are always looking for the bigger picture

-heightened sensitivity to the environment (beauty, stimuli, the prevailing atmosphere)
+- are heighly sensitive to the environment (beauty, stimuli, the prevailing atmosphere,...)

 It seems like multiversalists have everything going for them, and don’t need any help or particular support to succeed in life.
 However since the multiversalist experiences life qualitatively different, they may also be confronted with a number of problems:

 - Difficulty prioritizing paths.
 Multiversalists’ multipotentiality means that there is a constant sense of urgency about wanting to pursue many interests at once, and it can be difficult to foreclose options or commit.